 while the Hell Brook Cascades aren't far from the road, the most fun can be had by using the Hell Brook Trail to also climb Mt.
 Mansfield; this is one of Vermont's most difficult trails, and you'll be doing a lot of hand-over-hand scrambling; after reaching the peak, you'll want to descend via the Long Trail (a short road walk will then be required at the end of the hike)

-Lye Brook Falls 4.6 miles
+Lye Brook Falls rating 4.6 miles

 round-trip